Endless33/jumping-vpn-preview/README.md

 ## 🧠 Architectural Model

-Jumping VPN is defined by behavior over time.
+Jumping VPN is defined by **behavior over time**.

 ### Session-Centric Identity

-The session is the source of truth.
+The session is the source of truth:

 - Identity belongs to the session
 - Transport is an attachment